 Testing content before sending

 Send test emails to Outlook.com accounts before large campaigns.
 If test messages land in junk, systematically remove content elements to identify the trigger.
 Start with links, then images, then text blocks.
+Pay close attention to any third-party tracking domains in your email — if the tracking domain has a poor reputation with Microsoft, it can drag your entire message into junk even if your sending domain is clean.

 5. Low Engagement History